coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 - **Fundamental beliefs**, such as “the world is only a few thousand years old” or “human beings cannot affect the planet’s climate”.
 These beliefs are deeply connected to the learner’s social identity and are the hardest to change.

-CodeRefinery workshops target **competent practitioners** that write code on a regular basis so we very often have learners with misconceptions.
+CodeRefinery workshops are aimed for researchers and/or Research Software Engineers or anyone who code (in any programming language) on a regular basus.
+In that sense, our learners are not novices but **competent practitioners**.

+They often use version control, write code in different programming languages and very often are familiar with the command line.
+Some have attended Carpentries workshops but very often developed their programming skills on their own.
+Therefore, they may have misconceptions.
 That is why it is important to get accurate feedback.

+> ## How to handle novices in CodeRefinery workshops
+>
+> - We have a few prerequisites for attending CodeRefinery workshops but those are mostly recommendations (we do not have any assessment at registration).
+It is very common to have a few learners that never used version control and do not code on a regular basis.
+Even though we are trying our best to support them during CodeRefinery workshops and give them an overview of best software practices, we do not focus our attention to these learners.
+> - We recommend (at the beginning of a CodeRefinery workshop) to clearly remind the CodeRefinery target audience about the prerequisites.
+This will clearly help you and the helpers during the workshop and make sure you do not demotivate potential learners.
+>
+{: .callout}

 > ## Exercise: Carpentries versus CodeRefinery audience
 >